Making a return to Northern Ireland for just £5...

 After our memorable 2014 cycle tour along the Causeway Cycle Route to Portrush following the Giro d’Italia with my fellow cycling weekend adventurer – Scott, I had been looking for an excuse to get back over to the province with my bike again as Northern Ireland is one of the best places to ride in the British Isles.

-Amazingly, Stena Line pulled out one of the best travel deals of 2017 and were offering £5 each way sailings on their Liverpool to Belfast route for ALL departures!
+Amazingly, Stena Line pulled out one of the best travel deals of 2017 and was offering £5 each way sailings on their Liverpool to Belfast route for ALL departures!
 This was an incredible deal and one that had to be taken advantage of.

 I emailed Scott a copy of my £10 return ticket and asked him to 'get involved'.
 We decided to ride to Lough Neagh which is the UK’s largest freshwater lake and spend time exploring the city of Belfast on our bikes.